 5. Have a ball.

 If you’re attending a gay Mardi Gras Ball (which you should), you’ll need a tuxedo.
-Your best bet is to bring your own tux so you don’t have to return a rental the next day, but there are plenty of options to rent one locally if needed including from shops like John’s and Perlis.
-If you miss the balls, be sure to catch some of the best costumes at the Bourbon Street Awards on Fat Tuesday at noon, at the corner of Bourbon and St. Ann Streets.
+Your best bet is to bring your own tux so you don’t have to return a rental the next day, but there are plenty of options to rent one locally if needed.
+John’s and Perlis are some of our favorites.
+If you miss the balls, be sure to catch some of the best costumes at the Bourbon Street Awards on Fat Tuesday at noon, at the corner of Dauphine and St. Ann Streets.

 6. Take a walk.

-The Mardi Gras decorations throughout the city are many times just as elaborate and creative as a Bourbon Street Award winner.
+The Mardi Gras decorations throughout the city are often just as elaborate and creative as a Bourbon Street Award winner.
 Look for some of these spots.

 7. Find your inner queen.

 Try as many as you can.
-Some of our favorites include Randazzo’s, Bywater Bakery, Cochon, and the original La Boulangerie.
+Some of our favorites include Randazzo’s, Bywater Bakery, Caluda’s King Cake, Cochon, and the original La Boulangerie.

 10. Less is sometimes more.